Building lattices and zeta functions: Introduction

 \section{Introduction}

-The zeta functions of Selberg and Ihara are defined by counting closed geodesics in Riemann surfaces and graphs respectively.
-We will refer to these and similar zeta functions defined by geometric data as \e{geometric zeta functions}.
+In the nineteensixties, Yasutaka Ihara defined an analog of the Selberg zeta function for $p$-adic groups of split rank one.
+Later Jean-Pierre Serre observed that this zeta function can be defined for arbitrary finite graphs.
+It was an open question, whether the theory of the Ihara zeta function could be generalized to higher rank groups.
+This question has been answered affirmatively for $p$-adic groups in 2014 in the paper \cite{HRpadgeom}.
+The corresponding generalization to arbitrary buildings is given in the current paper.

 Ihara provided in \cite{Ihara1} the only known link between geometric and arithmetic zeta functions by showing that the Ihara zeta function for a finite arithmetic quotient of a Bruhat-Tits tree equals the Hasse-Weil zeta function of the corresponding Shimura curve.
-Ihara's zeta function is the $p$-adic version of the Selberg zeta function \cite{Selberg}.
 Generally, the Bruhat-Tits building of a $p$-adic group is the analogue of the symmetric space of a semi-simple Lie group.
 In the latter case a Lefschetz formula has been developed \cites{torus, geom, Juhl, Anan, HRLefschetz, Kord}, which expresses geometrical data of the geodesic flow and its monodromy in terms of Lie algebra cohomology, or more general, foliation cohomology.
 This has been transferred to the case of $p$-adic groups in \cites{padgeom} and applied in \cite{HRpadgeom}.
 The presentation in both papers is focused on the cohomological approach using the theory of reductive linear algebraic groups.

 In the present paper, we give a much simpler approach which entirely works in geometric terms and doesn't use algebraic groups at all.
 Significantly, it is formulated with the automorphism group of a building instead.
-This makes the paper easier to read, leaves us, however, in the curious situation of a Lefschetz formula without cohomology.
-We decided to call it Lefschetz formula nevertheless because of its genealogy.
+This makes the paper easier to read, but leaves us in the curious situation of a Lefschetz formula without cohomology.
+We decided to call it a Lefschetz formula nevertheless because of its genealogy.
 This formula is also more general than its predecessor since it allows lattices which are not of \emph{Lie-type}.
 A lattice $\Ga$ acting on a building $X$ is said to be of Lie-type if the building is the Bruhat-Tits building of a $p$-adic linear group $G$ and $\Ga'\subset G$ for a finite index subgroup $\Ga'$ of $\Ga$.
-There are buildings which are not Bruhat-Tits, in particular in low dimensions, and any lattice acting on such a building is automatically not of Lie-type.
-But even if one starts with a Bruhat-Tits building, the existence of non-Lie-type-lattices in this case is an open question.
+In general, the existence of non-Lie-type-lattices in this case is an open question.

 In the first part of the paper we prepare the necessary theory of affine buildings and their automorphism groups, starting from geometry and moving towards group theory, as may be seen from the titles of the subsections.
 In the second part we develop the Lefschetz formula and give an application to a several variable zeta function which we define by an infinite sum over geometric terms and use the Lefschetz formula to show that it actually is a rational function.
 We get precise information on its singularities in terms of spectral data.
 This is the higher rank generalization of the celebrated Ihara zeta function \cites{Ihara1, Ihara2, Serre}.